shijl0925/python-gerrit-api/README.rst

     * Marks/Un-marks a change as ignored.
     * Marks a change as reviewed/unreviewed.
     * Gets/Adds/Removes the hashtags associated with a change.
-    * Ability to excute change's messages, change edit, reviewers, revision
+    * Ability to execute change's messages, change edit, reviewers, revision
     * Retrieves all users that are currently in the attention set, Adds a single user to the attention set of a change, Deletes a single user from the attention set of a change.
     * ...

-* Ability to excute Gerrit config:
+* Ability to execute Gerrit config:
     * Retrieves/Sets the default user/diff/edit preferences for the server.
     * ...